 Overall, the food and livelihood situation in rural areas of Bakool region has indicated a slight improvement in Deyr '09/10 season.
 However, 39% of the population of Bakool region is still in crisis with 120,000 people identified either in HE (25,000 people) or in AFLC (95,000) with a projected early warning level of Watch up to June '10.
 This is a 25% reduction from the number of population in crisis in Gu '09, with particularly large decline in pastoral areas (45%).
-Bay region, on the other hand, has shown a continuous and significant improvement in most livelihoods since Deyr '07/08, such that there is now only 5,000 rural people, who were in HE in Gu '09, are currently in AFLC and the 5,000 people in AFLC during Gu '09, are now identified as BFI.
-Out of the total population in crisis, an estimated 50,000 urban poor in both regions are in AFLC (25,000 in Bakool and 25,000 in Bay) (Table 1 and Map1).
+Bay, on the other hand, has shown a continuous and significant improvement in food security situation for most of livelihoods since Deyr '07/08, such that there is now only 5,000 people, which was previously in HE in Gu '09, are currently in AFLC and the 5,000 people previously in AFLC during Gu '09, are now identified in BFI.
+Out of the total population in crisis, an estimated 50,000 urban poor in both regions are in AFLC (25,000 in Bakool and 25,000 in Bay).
+Additionally there are 5,633 IDPs in Bakool and 39,824 in Bay who are in crisis (See Table 1 and Map1).

 The food security situation has improved in Bay-Bakool Agropastoral due to near average Deyr '09/10 rains.
 This livelihood zone received above average cereal production (91% of PWA in Wajid, 96% of PWA in Hudur and 146% of PWA in Tieglow), which contributed to an overall slightly above average Deyr cereal production in the region (108% of PWA).
 However, poor rains in Bakool Agropastoral and Southern Inland Pastoral resulted in poor crop production and below average rangeland conditions.
 In pastoral livelihoods, livestock (especially cattle) body conditions are poor, and milk production is low for cattle, sheep and goats.
 Also, livestock herd sizes are below baseline due to the high offtake over a several consecutive seasons of poor rainfall.
+Labour opportunities are limited to agricultural activities in agropastoral areas.
+Therefore, poor households are resorting to distress strategies, such as increased charcoal production, collection of firewood/building materials, and labour migration to main towns and seeking social support (food in-kind or cash) in the neighbouring region of Bay, which has a bumper harvest.
+The situation is exacerbated by highly volatile civil security situation affecting trade movement between regions.

-Poor Sorghum Crop, Boodaan, Rabdhure, Bakool, December, 2009
+Poor Sorghum Crop.
+Boodaan, Rabdhure, Bakool, December, 2009

-Good Maize Crop, Ooflaw, Qansah Dheere, Bay, January, 2010
+Good Maize Crop.
+Ooflaw, Qansah Dheere, Bay, Jannuary, 2010